-The spring used in this value is adjusted for the maximum load, so when the load goes above this limit, the amount helps reduce the burden thus the water pressure in the pipe.
+The spring used in this value is adjusted for the maximum load, so when the load goes above this limit, the amount helps reduce the burden of the water pressure in the pipe.

 These valves are located at all points where there is a risk of increased pressure.

-When the water pressure exceeds the maximum limit, the pipe can withstand the valve and come into action and the pressure immediately decreases.
+When the water pressure exceeds the maximum limit, the pipe can withstand the valve which comes into action and the pressure immediately decreases.

-They are located dead-end in the main and used to remove solid materials, such as sand or silt from the water.
+Scour valves are located at dead-end in the main which used to remove solid materials such as sand or silt from the water.

 They are hand-operated valves provides clean and clear water flows through pipes.

-It is also called a gate valve or shut-off valve, it controls the flow of water; they help in dividing the water level into the required sections.
+Sluice valves are also called a gate valve or shut-off valve, it controls the flow of water and help in dividing the water level into the required sections.

 It is mainly used for the management of the intermittent system of water supply at all junctions.

-Flexible joints connectors are widely used in piping and pumping applications in the suction and delivery pumping lines for air-conditioning, ventilation system, and chilled water installation.
+Flexible valve connectors are widely used in the suction and delivery pumping lines for air-conditioning, ventilation systems, and chilled water installation.